withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Here are some tips for converting a Gatsby project to Astro.
 This is not a full, step-by-step walkthrough, but it will guide you through some changes you will have to make.

+## Key Similarities

+While we'll touch on the differences between Gatsby and Astro shortly, it's important to note the ways in which the two overlap.

+- The syntax of `.astro` files is similar to JSX.
+Writing Astro should feel familiar.

+- Astro is component-based.
+As such, your markup structure will likely align closely before and after your migration.

+- Astro has built-in support for Markdown and has integrations for using MDX files.
+Both Gatsby and Astro use [Remark](https://remark.js.org/) by default to do Markdown manipulation and pre-processing.
+Many of your favorite Remark plugins should work between them both.

+- Astro also has [official integrations for using React components](/en/guides/integrations-guide/react/).
+Note that in Astro, React files **must** have a `.jsx` or `.tsx` extention.

+- Astro has support for NPM package usage, including several for React.
+You may be able to keep some or all of your existing React components and dependencies.

 ## Key Differences

+Now that you understand the ways that Astro and Gatsby align, let's see how they diverge.

 ### React App vs MPA